ovh/docs/pages/platform/kubernetes-k8s/vrack-k8s-custom-gateway/guide.en-ie.md

 >> . utils/ovhAPI.properties
 >> ```

-Get your OpenStack Tenant Id and store it into the serviceName variable.
+Get your OpenStack Tenant ID and store it into the serviceName variable.

 > [!tabs]
 > Bash